Opinion: Montenegro's new government faces uphill battle | DW | 04.12.2020

-Prime Minister Krivokapic and his government could usher in a new political era in Montenegro.
-But he only enjoys a slim parliamentary majority.
-Serbian President Vucic also opposes his agenda, says DW's Miodrag Soric.
+Prime Minister Zdravko Krivokapic and his government could usher in a new political era in Montenegro.
+But he only has a slim parliamentary majority — and Serbia's president also opposes his agenda, says Miodrag Soric.

-It's hard to imagine why anyone would want to govern Montenegro?
-At 63, the newly elected prime minister, Zdravko Krivokapic, could have chosen to retire.
+It's hard to imagine why anyone would want to govern Montenegro.
+At 62, the newly elected prime minister, Zdravko Krivokapic, could have chosen to retire.
 After all, he is a stellar engineering professor and well respected among his students.
 Married with five adult children and several grandchildren, Krivokapic has never been involved in politics — let alone the corruption-ridden version so widespread in his native Montenegro.

 The country's new finance minister, Milojko Spajic, is similarly a political neophyte.
-He speaks English fluently, along with French and Japanese.
-Until recently, the young Goldman Sachs investment banker worked in Singapore, earning good money.
-Why did he choose to leave this life behind and move to one of Europe's poorest countries?
-One that has remained poor due to political mismanagement.
+He speaks fluent English, along with French and Japanese.
+Until recently, the young Goldman Sachs investment banker earned good money working in Singapore.
+Why did he choose to leave this life behind and move back to one of Europe's poorest countries — one that has remained poor due to political mismanagement?

 And what about public administration expert Tamara Srzentic, who will serve as a minister in Krivokapic's Cabinet?
 Srzentic studied in California and has worked in France and Britain.